 Pages: 8

-Similar to most of Shakespeare’s tragedies, King Lear is another complex masterpiece with dramatic works which function on a variety of levels.
+Similar to most of Shakespeare's tragedies King Lear is another complex masterpiece with dramatic works which function on a variety of levels.
 Therefore, the play can be approached from different critical perspectives to enhance its interpretation (Snyder, 70).
-It depicts a slow descent into insanity of an aging King Lear...
+Depiction of a slow descent into insanity King Lear depicts a slow descent into insanity...

 Pages: 7

-Tragedies are various types of misfortunes or catastrophes that are typically referred to as tragedies.
+Tragedies and Shakespeare's King Lear Tragedies are various types of misfortunes or catastrophes that are typically referred to as tragedies.
 Therefore, for such events to happen, a string of violent events like interpersonal disputes must take place.
-This knowledge and Aristotle's definition lead us to the conclusion that tragedy is a creative work with a...
+This knowledge and Aristotle's definition lead us to the conclusion that tragedy is a...

 Pages: 4